ijlee2/codemod-utils/docs/src/docs/packages/codemod-utils-ast-template.md

 ## How to test your code

-Currently, `ember-template-recast` lacks documentation and tutorials.
+Currently, `@glimmer/syntax` lacks documentation and tutorials.
 This is unfortunate, given the large amount of builders and visit methods that it provides to help you transform code.

 I recommend using [AST Explorer](https://astexplorer.net/) to test a small piece of code and familiarize with the API.
 The error messages from TypeScript, which you can find in your browser's console, can sometimes help.